WDI-Oryx/wdi-oryx/week_06/day_01/code/MyBlog/README.md

 Sometimes we may want to customize the devise forms (e.g. add classes, add new fields etc.).
 By default, the views for Devise are hidden, so we need to tell Devise to give us access to them so we can make changes.
 To do this, we run `rails g devise:views`.
 This will create a folder called app/views/devise, and in the files we can actually make changes.

 We now need to tell Devise to organise our authentication system (and what it should add login too - e.g. the `User` model).
 We run `rails g devise User` to make this happen.
 This will create a migration, add a User model, plus a whole heap of other stuff.
 Because there is a migration file, we need to run `rails db:migrate`.
+After you have run this, you will need to restart your server.

 At this point, Devise has defined a whole heap of stuff for you (plus, we have a full authentication system).
 It has defined two main things that you can use in Controllers and Views: